Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 making it possible to easily navigate medium sized codebases
 in the 10s of KLOCs.
 4. The apps you write are all included in a single .cpp file.
-MyDE does not use header files except for library (such as wxWidgets) headers.
+EngageIDE does not use header files except for library (such as wxWidgets) headers.
 This "all in one place" approach makes the codebase easier to understand.
 5. The entire screen is used to display code in a 3 column format.
 With a wider primary center column that is used to edit code